lawrennd/old_talks/slides/2016-10-08-data-science-challenges.md

 ## Amelioration

-* Work to ensure individual retains control of their own data
+* Work to ensure individual retains control of their own data.
-* We accept privacy in our real lives, need to accept it in our digital
+* We accept privacy in our real lives, need to accept it in our digital.
-* Control of persona and ability to project
+* Control of persona and ability to project.

 ## Awareness